lol-archiver/lol-vo-lines-dictation/doc/events-sorting.md

 - Special
 	- Multi Kill
 	- Continuous Kill
-	- Buy Item
+	- Buy Item, Open Shop
 	- Turn From
-	- (with Tower, Monster, and other In-map)
+	- (with Champion(with condition), Minion, Tower, Monster, and other In-map)
 		- Approach
+		- Kill
+	- Assist
 	- (by)
 		- Shield By
 		- Health By